Tag: Boris Johnson

 Since then successive governments have apparently tried to change an already broken system but haven’t made any improvements.

-In 2022, the government produced a so called reformed contract in England which apparently is supposed to allow better access to NHS dental services.
+In 2022, the government produced a so-called reformed contract in England.
+This was apparently supposed to allow better access to NHS dental services.
 This however hasn’t prevented the decline of NHS dentistry because they’re still going to be losing money when treating NHS patients.

 Rishi Sunak recently told parliament that there are now more NHS dentists across the UK with more funding, making sure people can get the treatment they need.